glondu/belenios/contrib/nspawn/README.md

 - `squashfs-tools-ng`
 - `zstd`
 - `git`
+- `sbuild`

 Building the image
 ------------------

-The whole process takes at least 25 min, depending on the host and Internet connection.
+The whole process takes approx. 15 min, depending on the host and Internet connection.

 ### On Debian-based systems

-Set `BIGTMP` to a directory with sufficient space (>= 10 GB).
+Set `TMPDIR` to a directory with sufficient space (>= 10 GB).

-Set `SUITE` to the Debian suite the image will be based on.
-For production, it is recommended to use the latest stable release, e.g. `bookworm`.

-Set `VERSION` to a suitable version number for the toolchain.
-This number should not matter much, but it is suggested to use `0.<opam-snapshot>.0+${SUITE}<suite-snaphot>`, where `<opam-snapshot>` is the date (in `YYYYMMDD` format) of the opam snapshot and `<suite-snapshot>` is the date of the Debian snapshot.

 Set `TARGET` to a directory where artifacts will be put.

 Run:

-    contrib/unshare/setup-build-dir.sh "$SUITE" "$VERSION" "$BIGTMP" "$TARGET"
+    contrib/debian/setup-build-dir.sh "$TARGET"

 This will set up `$TARGET` with a `Makefile`.
 Then, go to this directory and run: